jlleongarcia/jlleongarcia/content/blog/dev-CONTAINERS.md

 ### Creating Containers

 {{< callout type="info" >}}
-You can create Containers Automatically thanks to [CI/CD Tools, like Github Actions](https://jalcocert.github.io/JAlcocerT/github-actions-use-cases/)
+You can **create Containers Automatically** thanks to [CI/CD Tools, like Github Actions](https://jalcocert.github.io/JAlcocerT/github-actions-use-cases/)
+{{< /callout >}}

+Just **recently**, we can use not only x86 VM with github to build our containers, but **also native ARM** (we can skip emulating it with QEMU).

+if you want to create containers on your own hardware (but automatically), you can use:

+1. Github/Gitlab Runners
+2. Gitea Act Runner
+3. Jenkins CI/CD

+### Using Containers

+{{< callout type="info" >}}
+Make sure to understand [docker volumes vs bind mounts](https://dev.to/aijeyomah/docker-volumes-vs-bind-mounts-choosing-the-right-storage-for-your-containers-3pb8)!
 {{< /callout >}}